Application for Admission

 Our Committee on Admissions shall consider those potential international students who:

 - have been awarded a degree equivalent to the four-year baccalaureate degree awarded by U.S. colleges and universities with an equivalent cumulative Grade Point Average (GPA) of 3.0 (on a 4.0 scale) or better, and

-- whose transcripts and academic credentials of all undergraduate and graduate institutions attended have been evaluated on a course by course basis by World Education Services, Inc. (WES) and sent directly to the IIRP:
+- whose transcripts and academic credentials of all undergraduate and graduate institutions attended have been evaluated on a course by course basis by any organization approved by National Association of Credential Evaluation Services (NACES) and sent directly to the IIRP: